 Integration in the host laboratory

-CAMBIOSCOP project will be carried at the Laboratory of Biological Systems and Chemical Engineering (LISBP; UMR INSA Toulouse, INRA, CNRS).
-Developing bioeconomy competences is a long-term objective of LISBP and the lab gathers multi-disciplinary research teams working on a variety of bioeconomy applications.
+CAMBIOSCOP project will be carried at the TBI – Toulouse Biotechnology Institute, Bio & Chemical Engineering (ex.
+LISBP) (UMR INSA Toulouse, INRA, CNRS).
+Developing bioeconomy competences is a long-term objective of TBI and the lab gathers multi-disciplinary research teams working on a variety of bioeconomy applications.
 Particularly relevant to this proposal are, among others, the development of lignin biorefineries, the production of biobased aviation fuels, the development of non-fossil routes for the industrial production of methionine, new extraction & dehydration processes optimizing grass bio-refineries throughput and bio-polymer production from industrial wastewater.

-Through its numerous collaborations with biotechnology and other French prominent companies (e.g. Adisseo, Groupe Limagrain, Airbus), LISBP further offers access to an industrial network and to theTWB biotechnology demonstrator, that could validate/comment some of the LCA data used in the project.
-In a nutshell, the vision is that the LISBP expertise on process engineering will be fully involved in RO2 for process modelling (upscaling, flow balance, process optimization) and integration in value chains (flowsheeting).
-In addition, RO3 will build upon the DyPLCA platform recently built at LISBP for dynamic carbon accounting.
+Through its numerous collaborations with biotechnology and other French prominent companies (e.g. Adisseo, Groupe Limagrain, Airbus), TBI further offers access to an industrial network and to theTWB biotechnology demonstrator, that could validate/comment some of the LCA data used in the project.
+In a nutshell, the vision is that the TBI expertise on process engineering will be fully involved in RO2 for process modelling (upscaling, flow balance, process optimization) and integration in value chains (flowsheeting).
+In addition, RO3 will build upon the DyPLCA platform recently built at TBI for dynamic carbon accounting.

 Yet, TBI does not have expertise with agro-ecological modelling, i.e. upstream aspects of the supply chain, including soil carbon and land use changes modelling.
 I will bring precisely this, in addition to core competences with consequential LCA (e.g. accounting for counterfactual uses of by-products and constrained resources), system integration (agriculture with renewable energy and waste management) and GIS.